 iv. has not engaged in any unlawful activity while diving occupationally

 v. and would have no safety, medical, or past performance reason to be refused work as an occupational diver.

 A place of work is defined as a place where people work for gain or reward.
 This includes a beach, river, boat, pool or any place where diving for gain or reward is carried out.

 Recent experience and recent training

-Recent experience and training is defined as having occurred within the preceding two years.
+Recent experience and training is defined as having occurred within the preceding 2 years.